 And this is where the two devices really differ.
 One of the main benefits of Aktiia is that readings are taken continuously, every 90 minutes during the day and throughout the night.
-Because it happens automatically, you won’t be worrying about your readings, which may cause blood pressure to rise (the so-called white-coat effect).
-You don’t need to press a button and you don’t even need to be awake.
+Because it happens automatically, you won’t be worrying about your readings, which may cause blood pressure to rise (the so-called “white coat” effect).
+No need to press a button, and you don’t even need to be awake.

 With Omron HeartGuide, you decide when to take a measurement.
-While the device is a lot more portable and convenient than a traditional cuff, it still relies on you taking readings throughout the day.
+While the device is a lot more portable and convenient than a traditional cuff, it still relies on you to take readings throughout the day.

 Join our community of hypertension fighters and stay informed with expert insights, tips and the latest updates on managing your blood pressure – Sign up for our newsletter now!